-If you’re cruising in the Caribbean onboard one of Royal Caribbean’s cruise ships, there’s a good chance you’ll be stopping at the cruise line’s private island in CocoCay, Bahamas.
+If you’re cruising in the Caribbean onboard one of Royal Caribbean’s or select Celebrity ships cruise ships, there is a good chance you will be stopping at the cruise line’s private island in CocoCay, Bahamas.

-Royal Caribbean spent a pretty penny on the renovations, with a reported $250 million investment being poured into transforming the Bahama island into a luxurious tropical experience.
+Royal Caribbean spent a pretty penny on the renovations, with a reported $250 million investment being poured into transforming the Bahama island into a luxurious tropical resort-like experience for cruise passengers.

-The island renovation included the additions of some incredible thrills including a waterpark, aqua play parks, zip line, helium balloon and tide pool.
-Those who prefer to relax will appreciate the island’s freshwater pool, chill island beach, floating tiki bar and plenty of chairs and umbrellas.
+The island renovation included the additions of some incredible thrills, such as a paid waterpark, aqua play parks, zip line, helium balloon and tide pool.
+Those who prefer to relax will appreciate the island’s freshwater pool, chill island beach, floating tiki bar, overwater cabanas, and plenty of chairs and umbrellas.

-Perfect Day at CocoCay is truly a wonderful addition to any Caribbean cruise itinerary.
+Perfect Day at CocoCay is truly a wonderful addition to any Caribbean or Bahamas cruise itinerary.
 From the minute you step off the ship, you have everything you need in one spot.
-It’s an easy going, relaxing beach day that encompasses everything vacation is all about.
-You have nowhere to be, no taxi drivers you need to flag down and no navigating around.
+It is an easy going, relaxing beach day that encompasses everything vacation is all about.
+You have nowhere to be, no taxi drivers you need to flag down, and no navigating around.

-You don’t even have to bring your wallet or ID off the ship because everything is tied conveniently to your SeaPass card.
+You do not even have to bring your wallet or ID off the ship because everything is tied conveniently to your SeaPass card, including the shops at the market.
+You might, however, want to bring a beach bag to carry around your towel and any other miscellaneous items!

-CocoCay has so much to do that you simply can’t do it all in one port stop.
-It’s best to prioritize all the things you want to do and most importantly, how much money you want to spend.
+CocoCay has so much to do that you simply cannot do it all in one port stop.
+It is best to prioritize all the things you want to do and, most importantly, how much money you want to spend.

 Here are some of our best tips and tricks to having a fun day at Royal Caribbean’s Perfect Day at CocoCay.

-CocoCay has a lot to see and do, so don’t sleep the day away and waste your time at the island!
-Even for older cruisers, there’s still value in getting off the ship and enjoying what the island has to offer.
+CocoCay has a lot to see and do, so do not sleep the day away and waste your time at the island!
+Even for older cruisers, there is still value in getting off the ship and enjoying what the island has to offer as soon as you can.

 On our first visit to the revamped island, someone gave us the tip the night before to get out there early because it’s a really nice port.
 Depending on how long you are docked, you might only have a few hours ashore if you sleep in too late.

-On my last visit to CocoCay, we didn’t set an alarm and we accidentally slept in until 11:00 AM.
+On my last visit to CocoCay, we did not set an alarm and we accidentally slept in until 11:00 AM.
 We were cursing our inside cabin’s pitch-black darkness!
 We only had 3 hours by the time we got off the ship, which felt a tad rushed.
 Luckily, you can get off the ship and walk 10 minutes to the entrance of CocoCay.
+They have trams available, too.

 Utilize the transportation

-One of the best renovations with CocoCay was adding a pier so Royal Caribbean’s cruise ships no longer needed tenders to get ashore.
+One of the best renovations with CocoCay was adding a pier, so Royal Caribbean’s cruise ships no longer need tender boats to get ashore.

 After you get off the ship, you can either walk directly to the island along the pier or take one of the pier trams to the entrance.
-This is a great option, especially for those with mobility issues or those who simply don’t want to walk in the heat.
+This is a great option, especially for those with mobility issues or those who simply do not want to walk in the heat.

 The pier trams run all day between the island and cruise ships, so you will be able to access the trams throughout the day.